rzymek/rzymek.github.io/content/post/excel-zip64.md

 ## 4GB in ZIP

 Standard ZIP format has 4 bytes reserved for file size.
 The maximum is therefore `0xFFFF FFFF` or `256^4-1`, `2^32-1`.
 In other words (numbers) its `4_294_967_295`, that is 4GB minus 1 byte.
 An unimaginably huge size in 1989 when the first PKZIP spec was published.
 Not that big now.
-On the other hand current [Excel limits](https://support.office.com/en-us/article/excel-specifications-and-limits-1672b34d-7043-467e-8e27-269d656771c3) reach up to 1,048,576 rows by 16,384 columns.
-The internal `sheet1.xml` file will break the `4GB` limit at about 1 milion rows with 125 columns - with number cell only.
-Excel handles this amount of data suprisingly well.
+The internal `sheet1.xml` file will break the `4GB` limit at about 1 million rows with 100 columns - with number cell only.
+Excel handles this amount of data surprisingly well.
 At least on by 32GB RAM machine.

 As you might have guested, the `4GB` limit in ZIP files was overcome years ago.
 In 2001 actually, in the version 4.5 of the PKZIP specification.
 With the introduction of ZIP64 extension.